DarkGuardsman/JsonContentBuilderLib/README.md

 #### Phase(5): Cleanup
 Once everything is registered then cleanup is started.
 This first involves validating all objects, running last dependency mapping checks, and anything else on the data itself.
 However, once this is completed then all data not used is dumped.

 Data dumping involves wiping out the load JSON data and JSONData objects.
-The only thing that will be kept is location of files to generat objects.
+The only thing that will be kept is location of files to generate objects.
 As well a little bit of data for error handling.
 Though even these are up to the implementating system.

 #### Data Format
 Format is up to the implementing system.
 However, the loader is designed to make the process as easy as possibe.
-This is done by allow JSON files to contain more than 1 data entry.
+This is done by allowing JSON files to contain more than 1 data entry.
 The following is a recommend format for multi-entries.

 ##### Multi-Entry Format
 {